 Cover the dish loosely with foil and bake 30 minutes.
 Uncover and continue baking until golden and bubbling, about 15 more minutes.
 Let rest 10 minutes before serving.

-Freeze it!
 Make the pasta until the end of step 5, then cover the dish tightly with foil and freeze for up to 3 weeks.
 Bake at 425 degrees F from frozen, covered, 1 hour.
 Uncover and continue baking 25 to 30 more minutes.